wazuh/wazuh-documentation/source/installation_guide/installing-manager/optional-configurations/index.rst

 Optional configurations
 ===============================

-This section advises on best practices related to get a Wazuh environment efficient, stable and secure.
+This section advises on best practices related to get an efficient, stable and secure Wazuh environment.

 .. topic:: Single-host architecture